BrownSpaceEngineering/gr-equisat_decoder/README.md

 sudo make install
 sudo ldconfig
 ```

+## Building & Running using Docker
+Install [Docker](https://docs.docker.com/get-docker/) on your machine.

+Run `start_docker_grc.sh` from this directory, and visit http://localhost:8080 to view the Desktop of the Docker container.
+There you can run GNU Radio Companion and open flowgraphs from the `apps` directory here.

+This web interface uses noVNC and you can find more info on using it at [docker-ubuntu-vnc-desktop](https://github.com/fcwu/docker-ubuntu-vnc-desktop), the site for the base Docker image.
+See also our GNU Radio-related instructions at [gnuradio-companion-docker](https://github.com/BrownSpaceEngineering/gnuradio-companion-docker).

+Take a look at `start_docker_grc.sh` and the `Dockerfile` for more details.

 ## Running
 There are GNU Radio flowgraphs in `apps/` that you can "compile" and run as follows: